maximilian-foerg/AM8-Switchwire-Mod/README.md

 In case you don't know about the Voron Project, check it out at https://www.vorondesign.com/.
 They design outstanding open-source 3D printers, and if you're looking for a *real* upgrade, I'd suggest you build a Voron instead.
 It probably won't get any better.

 But if you enjoy tinkering on your cheap 3D printer just like me, this mod could be something for you.
-It doesn't matter if you're still using an original Anet A8, already upgraded to an AM8 or want to build this from scratch.
+It doesn't matter if you're still using an original Anet A8 or already upgraded to an AM8.
 For each case, you will find the necessary parts in the provided BOM.

 __DISCLAIMER__
 I would like to emphasize that this is purely a hobby project, and I cannot guarantee that this rebuild will improve print quality at all!

 ## Some Facts
 * Build volume is 220x220x220mm.
-* The dimensions of the aluminum extrsusions are the same as for the AM8.
+* The dimensions of the aluminum extrusions are the same as for the AM8.
 * This upgrade uses as many of the original Anet A8 and AM8 parts a possible.
 Still, you will have to buy some stuff, have a look at the BOM.
 * Although I redesigned every part, the Y axis did not change compared to the AM8.
 So if you already have an AM8, you can continue to use your Y axis.
 * You can use the original Anet A8 board for this build, but you will have to flash another firmware.
 One possibility is to use Marlin (https://marlinfw.org/), which can be configured for Core XZ motion systems.
 My recommendation is Klipper (https://www.klipper3d.org/) together with a Raspberry Pi running OctoPrint (https://octoprint.org/) or Mainsail (https://docs.mainsail.xyz/).
 Klipper runs all calculations on the much more computationally powerful Raspberry Pi, so you can use it to compensate for the weak hardware of the original Anet A8 motherboard.